oxide-byte/rust-observability/readme.md

 ## Introduction

 A service that is not observed, is lost in the universe of distributed systems.
-This POC-project is a small sample to show how keep track on your Rust Service, build on Axum.
+This POC-project is a small sample to show how keep track on your Rust Service.
 The Service and all the infrastructure is dockerized, you can simply start up all with "docker-compose up"

+The project demonstrates two methods of log collection:

+1. Via `tracing-loki` directly from the application.

+2. Via Promtail scraping Docker logs.

+It also showcases a robust metrics collection system, capturing both application-level metrics (HTTP requests, handler durations) and process-level metrics (CPU, memory).

+The project uses a modern stack (Axum, Tokio, OpenTelemetry) and integrates the standard observability tools (Prometheus, Grafana, Loki)

 A small Screenshot the observed service in Grafana: